-We combine proprietary comScore data with our clients' own data and data from partners, to provide uniquely valuable digital media analytics.
-We deliver on-demand and real-time products and services through a scalable Software-as-Service delivery model which supports both comScore branded products and also partner products integrating comScore data and services.
-During the three months ended March 31, 2015, we provided service to approximately 2,589 customers worldwide with our broad geographic base of employees located in 32 locations in 24 countries.
+We combine proprietary comScore data with our clients' own data and data from partners to provide valuable digital media analytics.
+We deliver ondemand and real-time products and services through a scalable Software-as-Service delivery model which supports both comScore branded products and also partner products integrating comScore data and services.
+During the three months ended June 30, 2015, we provided service to approximately 2,683 customers worldwide with our broad geographic base of employees located in 37 locations in 25 countries.

 Our company was founded in August 1999, and we have been publicly traded since our initial public offering in 2007.
 As we have grown as a public company, we have continued to evolve.
 For example, from 2008 to 2011, we completed targeted acquisitions of several businesses with complementary research and analytics capabilities and businesses with an established presence in Europe and Latin America to expand our global footprint.
 Our revenues and expenses grew through this period, driven primarily by growth in our product offerings, increased sales to existing customers, and the resulting expansion of our customer base outside the United States following our acquisitions and increased international sales efforts.
-Since 2010, we have increasingly focused our technology, research, and data science assets and expertise on developing new products and services that report on advertising performance and effectiveness, most notably our flagship Validated Campaign Essentials product.
-We have also made large investments in multi-platform and cross-media solutions measuring digital content consumption across smartphone, tablet and desktop platforms, and also linking digital video consumption with metrics measuring traditional linear television viewing.
-In recent years, our strategy has also involved a series of strategic partnerships along two dimensions: Product development and product distribution.
-Product development has been enhanced through partnerships which provide us with large volumes of consumer demographics and segmentation data which improves the accuracy and granularity of our products and services.
-Product distribution has been significantly widened through partnerships which integrate our products and services into the third party platforms used by clients.
-We believe these investments in advertising measurement and multi-platform/cross-media measurement are poised to converge and offer significant revenue potential in the years ahead as we pursue our mission of making audiences and advertising more valuable.
+Since 2010, we have increasingly focused our technology, research, and data science assets and expertise on developing new products and services that report on advertising performance and effectiveness, most notably our advertising product Validated Campaign Essentials.